-• Saying thanks is great but let's drive home the point by adding a subtitle to our card.
+- Saying thanks is great but let's drive home the point by adding a subtitle to our card. - Get the Horizontal Type tool.

-- Click on the Foreground Color Chip to open the Color Picker and choose a pink color that coordinates with this card.
+- In the Menu Bar, choose Window > Character to open the Character panel. - Click to open the Character panel fly-out menu and choose Reset Character.
+We have to do this because our big letter mask document uses a reduced Tracking setting and this will "stick" if we don't reset it now. - Once you've reset the Character panel, close it. - Now, in the Tool Options, select a script font of your choice.
+I'm using the font Grand Hotel which is a free font you can download from Font Squirrel.
+Set the Size to 48pts and the Alignment to Center.
+Click to open the Type tool Color Picker and choose a coordinating color.
 I'm using Hex #: e15065.
-Click OK. - Get the Horizontal Type tool. - Now, in the Tool Options, select a script font of your choice.
-I'm using the font Grand Hotel which is a free font you can download from Font Squirrel.
-Set the Size to 48pts, the Tracking to 0, and the Alignment to Center. - On the document, click once and type a secondary phrase like "you're the best" or "you rock" or "you're amazing" or something similar.
+Click OK. - On the document, click once and type a secondary phrase like "you're the best" or "you rock" or "you're amazing" or something similar.
 I'm using the phrase you're the best in all lowercase letters.
-Click the checkmark to commit. - Get the Move tool. - On the document, click and drag the subtitle so that it's resting along the bottom of the word THANKS.
+Click the checkmark to commit. - Get the Move tool. - On the document, click and drag the subtitle so that resting along the bottom of the word THANKS.
 You can either center it or do as I'm going to do and place it closer to the right end of the word THANKS.